-Meet with a Health Educator for a confidential appointment to explore your relationship with substances and collaborate on developing a schema about the effects of substance use.
+Meet with a Health Educator to collaborate on developing a schema about the effects of substance use.
 These conversations can be a powerful tool in helping to make informed decisions, reduce harm, prevent relapse or connect with additional resources.
-Call 401-863-9593 or request an appointment online at brown.edu/bwell.
+Call 401-863-2794 or request an appointment online at brown.edu/bwell.